aahamed-07/Stupid-UI-Library/README.md

 provide free material to achieve faster development and designing of websites.

 In future hopefully this project will be Open Sourced.
-Regards and feel free to contact me if you want to collaborate and lets build something stunningly creative.
+Regards and feel free to contact me if you want to collaborate, lets build something stunningly creative.